olgierdh/nova_engine_2_vulkan/PITCHME.md

 Cons ( OpenGL like approach )
 @ul[list-square-bullets](false)
 - Very error prone
-- It will probably be much less efficient than the Command Buffer approach
+- It will probably be much less efficient for Vulkan and other modern APIs
 @ulend
 @snapend